ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 At a general and an individual hub level, we asked and answered questions to do with:
 - average participation per activity
 - throughput of participants per month
 - the breakdown of participation by adults and children

+&nbsp;

 ![6_participants]({{ site.baseurl }}/images/cha_dfsg_images/6_participants.png)

 &nbsp;